yongkuk/example_pkg/README.md

 # Example Package

 There are many things in python programming that is conceptually not very hard, but requires practices.
-This is a simple example package for me to practice those in the list below.
+This is a simple example package for me to practice those.
+You can check each step of the development by checking out the commits.
+Below is the list of the concepts I practiced.
+I'll update the list as this package grows.
 - Distribution of a python package
 - Parallelization
 - Developing a command line tool
 - General python programming
 - Developing a python package using git
-You can check the development process by checking out the commits.
-I'll update the list as this package grow.

 As the first practice, I used `setuptools` to distribute my package.
 Now installation can be